 98% of Vassar students live in the dorms, which are not segregated by year.
 So freshmen are assigned to share rooms with other freshmen in dorms they share with upperclassmen.
 There are no resident assistants, only “student fellows” trained to help freshmen transition, there for emotional support.
 Each dorm has a faculty member in residence as well….and a Steinway piano in the common room (which is why Vassar has the largest collection of Steinway pianos outside of the Steinway factory).

-Meryl Streep is an alumna and a strong supporter of Vassar; her daughter currently attends.
+Meryl Streep is an alumna and a strong supporter of Vassar; her daughter graduated in 2013.
 California students make up 12% of the student body, second only to New York state students.
 The campus is registered as a National Arboretum; 500 acres of the 1000 acre campus is an ecological preserve.

 Sophomore Ali talks about why she loves her Vassar experience in the video below, and beneath that you can scroll through all of the photos from my visit.